University Grounds - Greenville, SC

 Pictures of University Grounds

-First, a labeled aerial view of campus from 1925, and second, a similar but undated aerial view showing the same area, though later; note the area in the upper right of the image is more developed [7]
+First, a labeled aerial view of campus from 1925, and second, a similar but undated aerial view showing the same area, circa late 1940s; note presence of North Hall to the upper left (behind the Science Hall) and the more highly developed suburban area to the upper right of the image [7]

 The only definitive images I've found of sports on campus grounds before World War I. The first two images appear to show a foot race, from the 1912 yearbook, while the third shows baseball action in 1914.
-The old campus's Main Building (also known as Richard Furman Hall) can be seen in the background of the first two images, in the center of the first image, off to the left in the second; the Library can be seen to the right.
+The old campus's Main Building (also known as Richard Furman Hall) can be seen in the background of the first two images: in the center of the first image, and to the left in the second.
+The Library can be seen to the right in the second image.
 The James C. Furman Hall of Science can be seen in the background of the third image.
-The fourth image shows the field without any action in 1913; the Main Building is on the right and the Science Hall on the left [8]
+The fourth image shows the field without any action in 1913; the Main Building is on the right and the Hall of Science on the left [9]

 These five images are of the second iteration of University Grounds; the first three show the football, track, and baseball teams respectively in 1918 and 1919.
 The final two images are of baseball action [10]

-Though not (obviously) an image showing athletics, this is the earliest image of the grounds I've found, and among of the best [10]
+Though not (definitively) an image showing athletics, this is the earliest image of the grounds I've found, and among of the best [12]